RohitR1301/iiitb_BRG/README.md

   Fig 3.
 Simulation result when reset becomes 1
 </p>

-### About Iverilog and GTKWave
-**Icarus Verilog** is a Verilog simulation and synthesis tool.
-It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.<br>
-**GTKWave** is a VCD waveform viewer based on the GTK library.
-This viewer support VCD and LXT formats for signal dumps.
-### Yosys
-**Yosys** is a framework for RTL synthesis tools.
-It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.

 Yosys can be adapted to perform any synthesis job by combining the existing passes (algorithms) using synthesis scripts and adding additional passes as needed by extending the yosys C++ code base.
 ### Author
 - Rohit Raj

-### Contributor
-- Lokesh Maji
-- Kunal Ghosh
-- Arsh Kedia
-- Siddhant Nayak
 ### Acknowledgement
 Kunal Ghosh, Director, VSD Corp.
 Pvt.
 Ltd.
 ### Contact Information
 - Rohit Raj, M.Tech VLSI, Batch 2022-2024, International Institute Of Information Technology, Bangalore(IIIT B), rohitraj116@gmail.com
-- Lokesh Maji, M.Tech VLSI, Batch 2022-2024, International Institute Of Information Technology, Bangalore (IIIT B), Lokesh.Maji@iiitb.ac.in
-- Arsh Kedia, M.Tech VLSI, Batch 2022-2024, International Institute Of Information Technology, Bangalore (IIIT B),
-- Siddhant Nayak, M.Tech VLSI, Batch 2022-2024, International Institute Of Information Technology, Bangalore (IIIT B), siddhantn72@iiitb.ac.in
-- Kunal Ghosh, Director, VSD Corp.
-Pvt.
-Ltd., kunalghosh@gmail.com